 Today’s Reading: Mark 9:30-10:12

 Children are born dreamers.
 You can watch them act out their dreams when they play and pretend.
-With a few plastic army men they wage earth-shaking battles; with a baby doll, they practice being gentle, caring mothers.
+With a few metal cars, they wage epic races; with a baby doll, they become gentle, caring mothers.
 The sky is the limit in who they can be, or what they can do.
 Adults will sometimes ask a child to pinpoint their dreams for the future when they ask, “What do you want to be when you grow up?”
 The response runs something like this: When I get big, I want to be …a policeman…a nurse…a soldier…a mommy…a cowboy…an astronaut…a singer…a basketball player… King!”

-It’s sad to read in today’s text that as Jesus speaks about His humiliation, His followers are jockeying for the pole position in Heaven.
-They have been talking during class, so they have no idea what the Teacher has been saying.
-So Jesus again straightens out their thinking by saying: If you want to be biggest you have to become small enough to serve.
+It’s sad to read in today’s text that as Jesus speaks about His suffering, His followers are jockeying for the pole position in Heaven.
+Jesus again straightens out their thinking by saying: If you want to be biggest you must become small enough to serve.

 The greatest people in the world are those who are small enough to serve those who everyone else forgets.
 You might know someone right now who is not very outgoing, or significant in the eyes of the world, but who needs someone to help them in some small way.
-If you want to be big before God, find a way to serve them.
+If you want to be big before God, find a way to serve others.
 Find a way to give to those who cannot give back.
-When you get big, you will be small enough to serve others.
+When you get small, you will be big enough to serve others.

 How can we serve those who are overlooked?